In development · pre-1.0

 Podo runs on Rita.

 Podo does not run its own weather pipeline.
-It is a client of the Rita API, which supplies the forecast data the app reads and renders.
-That split keeps Podo focused on one job: presentation and personality.
-The data contract lives in Rita, and Podo consumes it from the shared core, so every surface gets the same numbers from the same source.
+It is a client of the Rita API, which supplies the forecast the app and site render.
+That split keeps Podo on one job: presentation.
+The data contract lives in Rita.

 Where it is